alongenosar/ios-sdk/examples/CordovaExample/plugins/SnappersSDK/README.md

 Snappers identifies developers by their app's bundle id.
 To create a developer account and obtain the token and secret codes required by the SDK, drop us a message to info@snappers.tv, and include your app's bundle id.

-Snapper's SDK works best when sending users invitations to broadcast via push notificcations.
-If you wish tu use this feature, we will also need you to send us your Apple's push notification certificate.

 ## Step 3: Configure App Settings
 1. In Xcode, from the target’s Build Settings tab, set **Enable Bitcode** option to ​ **NO.**
 2. In the target’s Capabilities tab, enable **Push Notifications**, **Keychain Sharing** and **Background Modes**.